Algorithmic bias: Early critiques

 The earliest computer programs were designed to mimic human reasoning and deductions, and were deemed to be functioning when they successfully and consistently reproduced that human logic.
 In his 1976 book Computer Power and Human Reason, artificial intelligence pioneer Joseph Weizenbaum suggested that bias could arise both from the data used in a program, but also from the way a program is coded.

 Weizenbaum wrote that programs are a sequence of rules created by humans for a computer to follow.
 By following those rules consistently, such programs "embody law", that is, enforce a specific way to solve problems.
 The rules a computer follows are based on the assumptions of a computer programmer for how these problems might be solved.
 That means the code could incorporate the programmer's imagination of how the world works, including their biases and expectations.
-While a computer program can incorporate bias in this way, Weizenbaum also noted that any data fed to a machine additionally reflects "human decisionmaking processes" as data is being selected.
+While a computer program can incorporate bias in this way, Weizenbaum also noted that any data fed to a machine additionally reflects "human decision making processes" as data is being selected.

 Finally, he noted that machines might also transfer good information with unintended consequences if users are unclear about how to interpret the results.
 Weizenbaum warned against trusting decisions made by computer programs that a user doesn't understand, comparing such faith to a tourist who can find his way to a hotel room exclusively by turning left or right on a coin toss.
 Crucially, the tourist has no basis of understanding how or why he arrived at his destination, and a successful arrival does not mean the process is accurate or reliable.